 Indications: Anti-anxiety inhalers, topical or inhaled PMS blends, diffusion during anxious times.

 Topical antifungals are a big over-the-counter market, yet not all are effective.
 Fennel essential oil provides a potential alternative, with excellent antifungal actions.
-From a 2015 study,
+From a 2015 in vitro study,

 With better antifungal activity than the commonly used antifungal agents and less possibility of inducing drug resistance, fennel seed essential oil could be used as a potential antidermatophytic agent.
 (6)